Trading Spaces: Boys vs. Girls

-Trading Spaces: Boys vs. Girls is an American 2003 reality television series spin-off of the home redecorating series, Trading Spaces, hosted by Diane Mizota.
+Trading Spaces: Boys vs. Girls is an American reality television series that is a spin-off of the home redecorating series, Trading Spaces, hosted by Diane Mizota.
 During the fourth and final season, Chuck Cureau hosted seven episodes until the show ended in 2005.
 In each episode, two friends (ranging in age from 8 to 14) redecorate each other's bedrooms in themes relating to the other's styles or hobbies.
 The series aired on Discovery Kids from May 17, 2003 to December 3, 2005.
 After the series ended, reruns continued to air on The Hub until June 24, 2011.